Files

 • body diode never conducts

-Low Side Switch (LS)
+Low Side Switch (LS, sync)

 • Choose a mosfet with low Q_rr (<![CDATA[]]>how to compute qrr loss<![CDATA[]]>)